hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/install-jdk-on-mac-os-x.md

 Click on this button.

-On the next page select the latest release for the Mac OS platform: jdk-8u112-macosx-x64.dmg.
+On the next page select the latest release for the Mac OS X platform: jdk-8u112-macosx-x64.dmg.